 If you have federal student loans, you may be eligible for student loan forgiveness.
 If you have a qualifying job and plan to make qualifying payments for Public Service Loan Forgiveness, accelerating your payoff doesn’t help.
 Additionally, if you qualify for certain forgiveness programs for teachers or health care professionals, diverting spare cash toward investing and taking full advantage of forgiveness may make more sense.

 4. Do you have an employer-sponsored retirement plan or employer match?

 An employer match is one of the easiest ways to build wealth for the future.
-It’s free money your company invests for your retirement.
+It’s money your company invests for your retirement.
 Even if you decide that it makes sense to tackle your student loan debt faster, consider investing enough in your 401(k) that you get the full employer match before you divert extra money toward your loans.

 There is no substitute for time in the market, and investing while you’re young will benefit you when you’re older.
 That’s why it typically makes sense to do all you can to earn your employer’s full 401(k) match; otherwise, you’re leaving cash on the table.

 5. Does your employer offer student loan repayment assistance?